 Plan your trip to Provence for the spring and you can enjoy unique recreation, world-famous events, and a mix of weather that has something for everyone!

-The Southern Alps: A Paradise for Skiers
+The Southern Alps: A paradise for skiers

 Take advantage of end-of-season snowfall at these ski slopes in the Southern Alps:

-- La Colmiane: Situated due north of Nice just a few kilometers from the Italian border, this valley-bound town’s ski season goes on until March 28.
+- La Colmiane: Situated due north of Nice and just a few kilometers from the Italian border, this valley-bound town’s ski season goes on until March 28.

 - Isola 2000: Perfect for visitors looking to take advantage of the European Union’s open borders, this resort is just a few miles from the Italian border with France.
 It’s also a great option for last-minute vacations, as the ski season lasts until April 17.

-- Auron: Less isolated than some alternatives, the Auron ski resort is near the town of Saint-Etienne-de-Tinée.
+- Auron: Less isolated than some alternatives, the Auron ski resort is near the town of Saint-Étienne-de-Tinée.
 Their ski season also closes on April 17.

 - Les Orres: Located just outside of the Ecrins National Park and uphill from the beautiful Serre-Ponçon Lake, this resort remains open to skiers until mid-April.

-Winter Activities for Non-Skiers
+Winter activities for non-skiers

-Plan Your Stay around a New York Habitat Vacation Rental
+Plan your stay around a New York Habitat vacation rental

-One corner of the South of France that’s particularly well adapted for combining snow and skis with sand and sun is Villeneuve-Loubet, a historic town just south of Nice’s airport.
+One corner of the South of France that’s particularly well-adapted for combining snow and skis with sand and sun is Villeneuve-Loubet, a historic town just south of Nice’s airport.
 As shown above, the picturesque Mercantour-Argentera Mountain Range towers over this former fishing village.